 JR Passes are valid for travel on all JR trains, including the Shinkansen, and can save you a lot of money if you’re visiting multiple cities.
 Be sure to do your research and figure out if a JR Pass is worth your trip.

-Kyoto is probably the most well-known Japanese city outside of Tokyo, and there’s a reason behind it – other than the fact that they share the same letters.
-This bustling city is totally worth visiting during your first trip or your tenth trip to Japan.
+Kyoto is probably the most well-known Japanese city outside of Tokyo, and there’s a reason behind it – other than the fact that they share exactly the same letters, and it’s a Phoebe Bridgers song.
+This bustling city is worth visiting during your first trip or your tenth trip to Japan.

-Kyoto is a city where you can experience the traditional side of Japan, as well as the modern.
-Kyoto is home to more than 1,000 Buddhist temples and 400 Shinto shrines, including 17 UNESCO World Heritage sites.
+Kyoto is a city where you can experience the traditional side of Japan, as well as the modern – home to more than 1,000 Buddhist temples and 400 Shinto shrines, including 17 UNESCO World Heritage Sites – more than any other location in the world.
+That’s a lot of culture, my friends!

-Furthermore, there are a plethora of ancient gardens from hundreds or perhaps thousands of years ago that are all so well-preserved and maintained that you may journey into the past.
+Furthermore, there are a plethora of ancient gardens from hundreds or perhaps thousands of years ago that are all so well-preserved and maintained that they feel like you’ve traveled through time.

-Kyoto is also home to the International Manga Museum, which is a museum dedicated entirely to manga that any cartoon lover will enjoy.
+Kyoto is also home to the International Manga Museum, which is a museum dedicated entirely to manga that any anime lover will enjoy.
+If you’ve ever watched some seriously crazy Japanese stuff online, this is the place for you.

 An onsen is a hot springs pool either in a private or public setting.
 Japan is rich in lava and volcanic activity which is reflected in an onsen in every part of it.

-Do note that if you have tattoos, bathing in an onsen or a sento might be off the cards – most Japanese public or shared bathing areas forbid tattoos.
+Note that if you have tattoos, bathing in an onsen or a sento might be off-limits, as most Japanese public or shared bathing areas forbid body art.

 Yokohama is the second-largest city in Japan, but it’s quite different from both Tokyo and Osaka.
 Much like Osaka, Yokohama has always been a city that existed in Tokyo’s shadow.